-If a Medicare beneficiary receives a personal injury settlement they will be required to reimburse Medicare for any payments made on their behalf.
-To enforce this requirement the law gives Medicare an automatic priority lien against any settlement proceeds in personal injury cases.
+If a Medicare beneficiary receives a personal injury settlement, they will be required to reimburse Medicare for any payments made on their behalf.
+To enforce this requirement, the law gives Medicare an automatic priority lien against any settlement proceeds in personal injury cases.

 Medicare Actively Enforces These Liens

-If Medicare brings a lawsuit suit against a party to collect its lien, in some situations it is entitled to a civil penalty of two times the amount owed.
+If Medicare brings a lawsuit suit against a party to collect its lien, it may be entitled to a civil penalty of two times the amount owed.
 Additionally, Medicare can fine the “Responsible Reporting Entity,” usually the insurer, up to $1,000 for each day that they are out of compliance with Medicare’s reporting requirements.

-Keep in mind that this initial letter will not provide a final conditional payment amount because Medicare can and often does make changes while the beneficiary’s claim is pending.
+Keep in mind that this initial letter will not provide a final conditional payment amount because Medicare can and often makes changes while the beneficiary’s claim is pending.
 Is this an unfair and torturous rule?
 It is.
 But this is the way it is and there is no other path.

 An attorney will not receive a formal recovery demand letter until there is a final settlement, judgment, award, or other payment reported to Medicare.
-Once this occurs a final demand letter will be sent out regarding the Medicare lien amount.
+Once this occurs, a final demand letter will be sent out regarding the Medicare lien amount.